klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_stateMigrationStatus <a id="admin_statemigrationstatus"></a>

 The `stateMigrationStatus` is an administrative method that returns the status information of the state migration.
-This method takes no parameters, returning the status of currently running state migration.
+This method takes no parameters and returns the status of the currently running state migration.

 | Client  | Method invocation             |
 | :-----: | ----------------------------- |